databricks/dbt-databricks/.github/pull_request_template.md

 <!---
   Include the number of the issue addressed by this PR above if applicable.
-  PRs for code changes without an associated issue *will not be merged*.

   See CONTRIBUTING.md for more information.

   Example: